-The NetScaler Insight Center appliance supports authentication requests from SSH.
+The NetScaler Insight Center appliance also supports authentication requests from SSH.
 The SSH authentication supports only keyboard-interactive authentication requests.
 The authorization of SSH users is limited to Superuser privileges only.
 Users with readonly privileges cannot log on through SSH.

 To configure authentication, specify the authentication type, and configure an authentication server.